Diesel Heater

 Well with travelling south in the winter (something we swore we would never do) we decided a diesel heater would be a good option for the colder nights..
 I looked around and with the size of the van decided on a 5kw unit, though in hindsight a 2kw would probably have been sufficient.
 However we also then thought we could open the windows into the Annexe and let the heat into there as well!

 UPDATE AFTER A FEW MONTHS: Yes, 5kw it too big for a 21ft van unless regularly in sub 0 temperatures.
-With the outside temp around 5°, heater set to minimum it maintained 24°.
-I changed it to thermostat mode and set to 18°, was still holding 24° when we went to bed.
-By 4 am it had dropped to around -2° outside and the heater on thermostat mode kicked up from low to medium for the first time.
-That lasted about 20 minutes, then again around 6am when it had dropped to -4° outside it kicked up again to medium speed.
-A 2kw unit may have gone to a higher setting to maintain the temp, but would also allow for a comfortable 18° to 20° inside when its between 0°and 10° outside.
-The 5kw is simply too large for a 21ft van unless in the snow all the time – would be lovely like that!
+With the outside temp around 5°, heater set to minimum it maintained 24°C. I changed it to thermostat mode and set to 18°C, was still holding 24°C when we went to bed.
+By 4 am it had dropped to around -2°C outside and the heater on thermostat mode kicked up from low to medium for the first time.
+That lasted about 20 minutes, then again around 6am when it had dropped to -4°C outside it kicked up again to medium speed.
+A 2kw unit may have gone to a higher setting to maintain the temp, but would also allow for a comfortable 18°C to 20°C inside when its between 0°C and 10°C outside.
+The 5kw is simply too large for a 21ft van unless in the snow all the time – would be lovely like that! (or as we later discovered – leave a window and roof vent open a little for fresh air and its perfect!)

 The Installation: